hector-vido/okd-3.11/README.md

  - openshift_metrics_install_metrics
  - openshift_logging_install_logging
  - openshift_enable_olm
+ - template_service_broker_install

 # Requirements

-Each machine in the *Vagrantfile* uses 2 cpu cores.
+Each machine in *Vagrantfile* uses 2 cpu cores.
 The master is configured to use 2GiB of RAM and the node ones 1GiB.

 # Installation

-After provisioning step, enter in the master via ssh, and run the two playbooks responsible to check and deploy the OKD:
+After provisioning step, enter in the master via ssh, and run the two playbooks responsible to prepare the nodes and deploy OKD:

     vagrant ssh master
     sudo ansible-playbook /root/openshift-ansible/playbooks/prerequisites.yml
     sudo ansible-playbook /root/openshift-ansible/playbooks/deploy_cluster.yml

-# Know issues

- - The "Service Catalog Install" fails in the step 'TASK [template_service_broker : Apply template file]' -> Unable to connect to the server: unexpected EOF; some request body already written.
-The connection to the server master.okd.os:8443 was refused - did you specify the right host or port?
+If you want to access the *webconsole* you can add the hostname and ip address on */etc/hosts*:

+    sudo su
+    echo '192.168.1.10 master.okd.os' >> /etc/hosts